What's so Lovely About the End of the World?

 Curator, Rhonda P. Hill and her husband, Erik ReeL, are recent transplants to Portland being climate refugees after narrowly escaping the Thomas Fire in 2018.
 Originally from Seattle, this will be ReeL’s first exhibition in Portland and his first show in the Pacific Northwest in 36 years.

 PLACE is an internationally recognized design studio engaging landscape architecture, art, planning, and urban design, committed to making the world a better place by embracing stewardship of the natural world, advancing bold ideas, championing vanguard concepts, and creating memorable experiences through timeless craft.
-A partner of 1% for PLANET, PLACE has been recognized for design excellence by the American Society of Landscape Architects, World Landscape Architecture 2021 ASLA Landmark Award, and named the Architecture MasterPrize 2019-2020 Landscape & Urban Design Firm of the Year.
+A partner of 1% for the PLANET, PLACE has been recognized for design excellence by the American Society of Landscape Architects, World Landscape Architecture 2021 ASLA Landmark Award, and named the Architecture MasterPrize 2019-2020 Landscape & Urban Design Firm of the Year.

 Rhonda P. Hill is an independent curator specializing in exhibitions involving ecologically conscious fashion.
 She is founder of the fashion intelligence platform EDGE (EDGExpo.com) promoting designers who push for zero-waste practices and production streams, fully circular systems, and the highest aesthetic standards and product quality.
 Rhonda lives in Portland, Oregon with her husband, Erik ReeL.